- Completed applications for the M.D./Ph.D. Program must be received by November 1.

 A main source for medical education support is the Office of Student Financial Aid.
 The office provides access to financial resources, and informs and educates students and their families about their financial options.

 During the pre-clinical years, students receive a financial package of approximately $73,000.
-This includes an annual stipend of $30,000, full tuition scholarship, and up to $3,500 for health insurance if required.
+This includes an annual stipend of up to $30,000, full tuition scholarship, and up to $3,500 for health insurance if required.

-During the graduate research training years, students continue to receive full tuition scholarship, and also receive subsidized health and dental insurance, as well as a graduate stipend of $30,000 each year.
+During the graduate research training years, students continue to receive full tuition scholarship, and also receive subsidized health and dental insurance, as well as a graduate stipend of up to $30,000 each year.

 How many students are accepted to the program?
-Up to four students are accepted to the program each year.
+Up to six students are accepted to the program each year.

 Are International students eligible and do they receive the same financial aid package as U.S. citizens?
 You must be a U.S. citizen or a permanent resident to be eligible.
 International students are not eligible for this program.